mayureshpatle/1024-bit-prime-generator/1024-bit Modular Multiplicative Inverse Calculator/README.md

 - The program will print the test status for each odd number tested. (comment out line no 93 and 94 to disable printing these details).
 - Finally after printing the prime number (N), the program will ask for next operation.

-# FINDING MULTIPLICATIVE INVERSE OF ANY NUMBER (A) MODULO N:
+# GET MULTIPLICATIVE INVERSE OF ANY NUMBER (A) MODULO N:
 - Enter any number (A) in decimal notation as input and press ENTER key to find the multiplicative inverse of A modulo N.
 - The program will print the inverse in both decimal and binary notations.